menu

 Demographics

-The per capita income in Billingsley in 2018 was $17,624, which is low income relative to Alabama and the nation.
-This equates to an annual income of $70,496 for a family of four.
-Billingsley also has one of the higher rates of people living in poverty in the nation, with 54.89% of its population below the federal poverty line.
+The per capita income in Billingsley in 2018 was $32,181, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $128,724 for a family of four.

-Billingsley is an extremely ethnically-diverse town.
+Billingsley is a somewhat ethnically-diverse town.
 The people who call Billingsley home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Billingsley residents report their race to be Black or African-American, followed by White.
+The greatest number of Billingsley residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Billingsley include English, Irish, Polish, German, and Yugoslavian.

 The most common language spoken in Billingsley is English.
 Other important languages spoken here include Italian and African languages.